molily/molily.de/_testing-angular/testing-components.md

 }
 ```

-This function returns a partial [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) fake object with the most important methods of properties of real click events.
-It is suitable for clicks on buttons and links when the pointer position, the pressed mouse button and modifier keys do not matter.
+This function returns a partial [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) fake object with the most important methods and properties of real click events.
+It is suitable for clicks on buttons and links when the pointer position and modifier keys do not matter.

 <aside class="margin-note">Click means activate</aside>